rreusser/regl-gpu-lines/README.md

 ### Tests

-You may run the render tests interactively with
+Run live-reloading render tests with

 ```bash
 npm run serve-render-tests
 ```

-Propertly executing the render tests require the [headless-gl](https://www.npmjs.com/package/gl) module which can be a little tricky to install.
-You may use [nodemon](https://www.npmjs.com/package/nodemon) to live-run the render tests when the code is changed
+Executing the render tests from the CLI requires the [headless-gl](https://www.npmjs.com/package/gl) module.
+You may use [nodemon](https://www.npmjs.com/package/nodemon) to live-run the render tests when the code is changed.

 ```bash
 npm install -g nodemon